Secrets Management Cheat Sheet¶

 - As part of your CI/CD tooling: you can store a secret in GitLab/GitHub/jenkins.
 This is not the same as committing it to code.

-- As part of our secrets-management system: here you can store a secret in a secrets management system, such as facilities provided by a cloud provider (AWS Secret Manager, Azure Key Vault, Google Secret Manager), or other third-party facilities (Hashicorp Vault, Keeper, Confidant).
+- As part of your secrets-management system: you can store a secret in a secrets management system, such as facilities provided by a cloud provider (AWS Secret Manager, Azure Key Vault, Google Secret Manager), or other third-party facilities (Hashicorp Vault, Conjur, Keeper, Confidant).
 In this case, the CI/CD pipeline tooling requires credentials to connect to these secret management systems to have secrets in place.
+See Cloud Providers for more details on using a cloud provider's secret management system.

 Another alternative here is using the CI/CD pipeline to leverage the Encryption as a Service from the secrets management systems to do the encryption of a secret.
 The CI/CD tooling can then commit the encrypted secret to git, which can be fetched by the consuming service on deployment and decrypted again.
 See section 3.6 for more details.